koondax/koondax.github.io/_posts/2022-03-09-welcome-to-koondis-world.markdown

 majoring in Mechanical Engineering, and minoring in Physics.
 I finished my PhD jointly from TU Eindhoven (The Netherlands), and Hasselt University (Belgium) in 2019.
-Then I did successive post-docs in TU Dortmund (Germany), INRIA Paris (France), Radboud University (Netherlands), & Hasselt University (Belgium).
+Then I did successive post-docs at TU Dortmund (Germany), INRIA Paris (France), Radboud University (Netherlands), & Hasselt University (Belgium).
-Currently, I am a tenured assistant professor in TU Eindhoven.
+Currently, I am a tenured assistant professor at TU Eindhoven.
 {% endhighlight %}